Beyond Hearing: Learning Task-Agnostic ExG Representations from Earphones via Physiology-Informed Tokenization: Learning Task-Agnostic ExG Representation

 \textbf{Motivation.} Real-world ExG tasks are often associated with distinct physiological frequency bands.
-For example, gaze tracking with EOG signals typically relies on low-frequency components in 0.1$\sim$15\,Hz range~\citep{merino2010method}, whereas EEG-based emotion recognition depends on higher-frequency bands, such as 8$\sim$30\,Hz~\citep{gkintoni2025neural}.
+For example, gaze tracking with EOG signals typically relies on low-frequency components in 0.1–15\,Hz range~\citep{merino2010method}, whereas EEG-based emotion recognition depends on higher-frequency bands, such as 8–30\,Hz~\citep{gkintoni2025neural}.
 Prior methods either design task-specific models~\citep{gao2024multimodal,altaheri2023deep} or apply narrow-band filters~\citep{farhana2023emotion,apicella2021eeg}, both of which limit generalization across tasks.
-While a wide-band filter (\textit{e.g.}, 0$\sim$100\,Hz) offers broader coverage, it suffers from loss of physiological features and poor task adaptation.
+While a wide-band filter (\textit{e.g.}, 0–100\,Hz) offers broader coverage, it suffers from loss of physiological features and poor task adaptation.
+Moreover, different hardware configurations may emphasize or attenuate specific frequency components, motivating a flexible representation that does not rely on prior assumptions about which bands or electrodes are informative.
 We aim to develop a task-agnostic method that generalizes across tasks without relying on task-specific customization.

 \textbf{Overview.} We propose a training framework that enables \proj{} to generalize effectively across diverse tasks.
 Figure~\ref{fig:overview} provides the overview.
-First, \textit{Physiology-informed Multi-band Tokenization (\modelname{})} decomposes the input into 12 physiology-informed sub-bands, producing tokens that that grant the model fine-grained access to task-relevant features across different frequency ranges.
+First, \textit{Physiology-informed Multi-band Tokenization (\modelname{})} decomposes the input into 12 physiology-informed sub-bands, producing tokens that grant the model fine-grained access to task-relevant features across different frequency ranges.
 Next, a Bidirectional-Mamba encoder generates embeddings from the tokenized representations.
-To leverage unlabeled free-living data, we introduce a \textit{Reconstruction-based Pre-training} to learn robust ExG representations.
+To leverage unlabeled free-living data, we introduce a \textit{reconstruction-based pre-training} to learn robust ExG representations.
 The pre-trained encoder is then fine-tuned on downstream tasks.